vi/websocat/doc.md

 Those functions are used in Websocat Rhai Scripts (Scenarios):

+## Child::kill

+Terminate a child process.
+`Child` instance cannot be used after this.

+Returns `Hangup`

 ## Child::socket

 Convert the child process handle to a Stream Socket of its stdin and stdout (but not stderr).